ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ## Implementing a custom upload adapter

-In this section, you are going to implement and enable a custom upload adapter.
+In this section, we are going to implement and enable a custom upload adapter.
 The adapter will use the native [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) to send files returned by the loader to a pre–configured URL on the server, handling `error`, `abort`, `load`, and `progress` events fired by the request.

 <info-box>
 	Note that this is just an example implementation and `XMLHttpRequest` might not necessarily be the best solution for your application.